Petrina99/traveli-fullstack/README.md

 ### **Description**
 - Blog website for traveling where users can write posts about their trips
 - User can comment and like posts of other users
+- Search posts by location
+- Search users by username
+- Admin dashboard

 ### **Technologies used**
 - Express.js - Backend REST api